 In a business context we see the biggest aspect to clarify and emphasise is that the process of design informs how stuff works and that crucially it is something that is done from beginning to end, as a process that is integrated throughout a project.

-And so in response to this HMW, we have drafted a definition as a starting point which focusses on emphasising these two aspects:
+And so in response to this HMW, we have drafted a definition as a starting point that focuses on emphasising these two aspects:

 What do you think?